jayateja-a/Movie_recommendation_analysis_using_data_analytics/DEPLOYMENT_GUIDE.md

 - Ensure all dependencies are in `requirements.txt`
 - Verify `final_final_dataset.csv` is in the repository

+### TensorFlow version errors:
+- If you see "Could not find a version that satisfies the requirement tensorflow==X.X.X":
+  - The `requirements.txt` has been updated to use TensorFlow 2.20.0 (latest available)
+  - Make sure you've pulled the latest changes from GitHub
+  - If issues persist, try: `tensorflow>=2.14.0` (flexible version)

 ### Model training takes too long:
 - First deployment always takes longer
 - Model is saved after first training, so subsequent deployments are faster